graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/mutations.md

 }
 ```

-C# class would looks like:
+C# class would look like:

 ```csharp
 public class Human